pouchdb/add-cors-to-couchdb/readme.md

 #### Usage

+You need to have [Node.js and NPM](https://nodejs.org) installed.

 ```
 npm install -g add-cors-to-couchdb
 add-cors-to-couchdb
 ```

-or if it is a remote database:
+Or if it is a remote database:

 ```
 add-cors-to-couchdb http://me.iriscouch.com -u myusername -p mypassword